 The ANNISAA is committed to amplifying a diverse range of voices from across Canada and will consider all posts that relate to our areas of work, including:

 - Perceptions around sexual assault, victim-blaming, sexual and street harassment, domestic violence, sex trafficking, support for survivors, how to talk to teens about healthy relationships

 - Helping Muslim women move out of poverty

 - Women in skilled trades, entrepreneurship, the gender wage gap, relative poverty

-- Impact of sexualization and objectification in media and advertising, encouraging girls to get involved in STEM careers, mentoring, building girls’ confidence
+- Impact of sexualization and objectification in media and advertising, encouraging girls and youth to get involved in STEM careers, mentoring, building their confidence

 - Supporting inclusive leadership

 - Creating inclusive workplaces, the importance of positive role-models, efforts to amplify Muslim women’s voices

 - Building the first generation to experience gender equality